Where do i register my warranty?

-How do I know which tyre has the fault, when im alerted by the Fit2Go receiver?
+How do I know which tyre has the fault, when im alerted by the MICHELIN Tyre Pressure Management System (TPMS) receiver?

 How many sensors can you have fitted for a journey?

-You can have up to 8x sensors fitted for a journey.
+You can have up to 12 x sensors fitted for a journey.

-Yes this is not a problem, however please avoid using specific Wheel Cleaning Chemicals which may in some cases attach themselves to the sensor, which may give the effect of a discolouration of the sensor, which can only be removed with rigourous cleaning, so please avoid using these type of chemicals.
+This is not a problem, however please avoid using specific Wheel Cleaning Chemicals which may in some cases attach themselves to the sensor, this may give the effect of a discolouration of the sensor, which can only be removed with rigourous cleaning, so please avoid using these type of chemicals.

 The sensors are waterproof and have been tested to IP67 rating which is 1 meter depth, however we don’t recommend that they are left immersed in water permanently as this can cause corrosion over time.

-Does the sensor flash constantly when im alerted about a tyre in distress on my receiver?
+Does the sensor flash constantly when I am alerted about a tyre in distress on my receiver?